 Modern maritime piracy has become a significant issue which costs the global economy $24.5 billion per year.
 The International Maritime Organization (IMO) reports that attacks in major waterways have increased over the past decades.
 Extensive research has been done with regard to countering piracy and understanding the resurgence of attacks since the early ‘90s.
 What are the mechanisms which drive different people in different countries across the globe to all participate in such illegal activities?
 One of these mechanisms is addressed in a research notes article recently published in the journal Studies in Conflicts and Terrorism.

 Civil conflict literature describes an opportunity cost effect for participants in illegal activity; wages represent an opportunity cost for civil conflict and fluctuations in wages can drive participation.
 This paper treats maritime piracy as a civil conflict outcome and looks for similar responses representing the opportunity cost effect.
 Theory suggests that the opportunity cost of participation in illegal activity is the possible income from legal activities.
 When labor-intensive commodity prices decrease this legal income is reduced and thus the cost (or next best alternative) to piracy participation is lower.
 With a reduced cost associated with piracy more people are willing to participate and attacks increase as a result.
 Since data regarding wage rates and hours worked is sparse in failed or failing countries usually associated with piracy, this study examines shocks to commodity prices as an indirect indication of economic hardship.
+No deposit bonuses with new players – the first 100 https://clickmiamibeach.com/ all-time slots wins up to 0 + 3 free spin no deposit bonus.
 It examines how shocks in nine different labor-intensive commodities affect the number of attacks each year in 17 countries.
 Results indicate that part of the surge in piracy can be attributed to economic hardship that reduces opportunity costs of participation.